 On June 26, 2013, the parties appeared before Vice Chancellor Parsons to discuss the remand, at which time PharmAthene declared its desire to supplement the record with further evidence.
-Following briefing, the parties expect the Chancery Court to hear argument on this PharmAthene motion in August.
-After the Chancery Court determines the scope of the record, we expect the Chancery Court to require further briefing by the parties on the remedy to be awarded.
+Following briefing and argument on August 15, 2013, the Chancery Court granted PharmAthene's motion to supplement the record and also allowed the Company to submit responsive evidence.
+A hearing with respect to that evidence has been scheduled and a briefing schedule has also been fixed leading to oral argument on the issue of what if any remedy the Chancery Court should impose in light of the remand by the Supreme Court of Delaware.